SkygearIO/skygear-doc/content/js/index.md

 ```

 <a name="include-js-sdk"></a>
-## Include the JS SDK in your project
+## Include Skygear JS SDK in your project

 ### Include in your npm project

 The skygear JS SDK is assumed to be run in ES6 runtime.
-If you wish to run it in an older runtime, you need to require the polyfill before importing Skygear SDK.
+If you wish to run it in an older runtime, you need to require the [polyfill plugin](https://babeljs.io/docs/usage/polyfill/) before importing the Skygear SDK.

 ``` js
 import 'babel-polyfill';
 import skygear from 'skygear';
 ```

-### Include in react-native
+### Include in React Native projects
+You can also include Skygear JS SDK in your React Native project.

 ``` js
 require('babel-polyfill');